for regenerative culture

 At one point of my travels I had the pleasure and fortune to meet Jay Griffiths in Berlin.

 Jay is a wonderful writer from the UK.

 Quite some time later I received this essay.

-It surely fits the context of The Natural Circus, dealing with an important issue of its context.
+It surely fits the The Natural Circus, dealing with an important issue of its context.

 'A Beggarly Account of Empty Boxes - Of homesickness, homelessness and homehunger'.